russellgrapes/telegram-bash-system-monitoring/README.md

 - `GROUP_ID`: Your Telegram group ID where alerts will be sent.
 - `BOT_TOKEN`: Your Telegram bot token for authentication.
 - `TELEGRAMM_LOCK_STATE`: Path to the lock state file which controls alert messaging.
-- `SSH_ACTIVITY_LOGINS`: Path to the file storing current SSH login sessions for monitoring.
-- `SSH_ACTIVITY_EXCLUDED_IPS`: Array of IPs or CIDR ranges excluded from SSH login alerts.

 For instructions on how to obtain your Telegram `GROUP_ID` and `BOT_TOKEN`, see the section below.